Nothing's more valuable than peace of mind.

 At restaurants and retail stores, choose credit over debit to protect your PIN from being detected by a skimming device.

 Pay attention to the web address (URL) of websites.
 A website may look legitimate, but the URL may have a variation in spelling or use a different address.
 If you are suspicious of a website, close your browser and contact the company directly by phone.
-Do not click links on social networking sites, pop- up windows, or non-trusted websites.
+Do not click links on social networking sites, pop-up windows, or non-trusted websites.
 Links can take you to a different website than their labels indicate.
 Typing an address into your browser is a safer alternative.
 Only give sensitive information to websites using a secure connection.
-Verify the web address begins with https:// (the “s” is for secure) rather than just HTTP:// with no “s”.
+Verify the web address begins with "https://"" (the “s” is for secure) rather than just "http://" with no “s”.

-You are notified that you have won a lottery or sweepstakes in a foreign country and are asked to send funds back to pay for fees and taxes on the winnings.
+Another common scam tactic involves scammers notifying you that you have won a lottery or sweepstakes in a foreign country and are asked to send funds back to pay for fees and taxes on the winnings.
 Do not deposit any checks that are supposed winnings from a lottery or sweepstakes that you don’t remember entering.
 Take time to research any offers you receive over the internet.

-Your identity is unique and LMCU will help you keep it that way!
+Your identity is unique, and LMCU will help you keep it that way!

-LMCU and LifeLock are pleased to partner and offer our members a discount on additional Identity Protection.
+LMCU and LifeLock are pleased to partner and offer our members a discount on additional identity protection.
 LifeLock is an identity theft protection service.
 Identity theft affects millions of consumers every year.
 Take steps to prevent it from harming you.
 Protect yourself with identity theft protection services including prevention, detection, and restoration.

 You can sign up and learn more about LifeLock here.

 An individual’s personal information is an incredibly important asset to protect.
 Knowing how to protect both your financial identity and your online identity is a must in this day and age.
-The Federal Trade Commission has very valuable tips to do this effectively.
+The Federal Trade Commission has valuable tips to do this effectively.
 Please visit https://consumer.ftc.gov/identity-theft-and-online-security to learn more about the following topics:

 If you suspect that someone may be using your personal information to open accounts, file taxes, or make purchases, please visit www.identitytheft.gov to report that you believe you are a victim of identity theft.
 Once you have made your report, you can create a personal recovery plan and put that plan into action.
 The FTC will walk you through each recovery step.
 For more identity theft resources, please visit ftc.gov/idtheft.